herbertludowieg/vibrav/.github/CONTRIBUTING.md

 ## Making Changes

+* Make an issue in the main repository with some awesome changes that you would like to make.
-* Add some really awesome code to your local fork.
+* Add changes to code on your local fork.
 It's usually a [good idea](http://blog.jasonmeridth.com/posts/do-not-issue-pull-requests-from-your-master-branch/) to make changes on a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) with the branch name relating to the feature you are going to add.
+* Before opening a pull request make sure that you run the test suite locally for at least one of the currently supported versions of python.
 * When you are ready for others to examine and comment on your new feature, navigate to your fork of vibrav on GitHub and open a [pull request](https://help.github.com/articles/using-pull-requests/) (PR).
 Note that